-As of the Final Omnibus Rule, companies that provide any type of solution handling American patient data as “business associates” of healthcare companies – extending from paper shredders to cloud hosts and software developers – must comply with the same basic privacy, security, and breach notification rules established for healthcare firms (a.k.a “covered entities”).
+As of the Final Omnibus Rule, companies that provide any solution handling American patient data as “business associates” of healthcare companies – extending from paper shredders to cloud hosts and software developers – must comply with the same essential privacy, security, and breach notification rules established for healthcare firms (a.k.a “covered entities”).

 Keep in mind, though, that noncompliance is rampant.
-FierceHealthIT cited an Office of Civil Rights (HHS Department) attorney as stating that the fines issued to healthcare companies failing to meet HIPAA stipulations would skyrocket between June 2014 and June 2015.
-Since it’s clear that not everyone is following the data protective measures required by the act, self-education is critical – and that’s the intent of this introductory report on cloud for health data.
+FierceHealthIT cited an Office of Civil Rights (HHS Department) attorney stating that the fines issued to healthcare companies failing to meet HIPAA stipulations would skyrocket between June 2014 and June 2015.
+Since it’s clear that not everyone is following the protective data measures required by the act, self-education is critical – and that’s the intent of this preliminary report on the cloud for health data.

 What is Cloud Computing?

-Virtual cloud servers make it possible for businesses to store data and utilize resources that are located elsewhere, while accessing from anywhere they want.
-Basic IT functions such as maintenance of servers and patching of operating software are entrusted to a third-party, typically called a cloud service provider (CSP).
+Virtual cloud servers allow businesses to store data and utilize resources located elsewhere while accessing from anywhere they want.
+Essential IT functions such as maintenance of servers and patching of operating software are entrusted to a third party, typically called a cloud service provider (CSP).

 “Cloud services can help healthcare organizations become more connected,” argues Snell, “which is beneficial in an increasingly digital industry.”

-As you consider how you want to interact with the cloud, it’s helpful to know that there are three primary categories of public cloud provider:
+As you consider how you want to interact with the cloud, it’s helpful to know that there are three primary categories of public cloud providers: